CoboGlobal/cobo-waas2-java-sdk/docs/PaymentApi.md

 Create merchant

 This operation creates a merchant and links it to a specified wallet.
 Payments to the merchant will be deposited into the linked wallet.
 Upon successful creation, a merchant ID is generated and returned along with the merchant&#39;s information.
-If you are a merchant (directly serving the payer), you only need to create one merchant and do not need to configure the developer fee rate.
-The developer fee rate only applies to platforms such as payment service providers (PSPs) that charge fees to their downstream merchants.

 ### Example
 ```java